castarke/prework-study--guide/README.md

 ## Usage

 The Prework Study Guide can be used to review code such as: HTML, CSS, and Javascript in the DevTools Console.
-This Prework Study Guide was created using GIT in Terminal.
+This Prework Study Guide was created using GIT in Terminal alog with HTML, CSS, and Javascript.
 You can find some of the common git commands under the git heading.
 ## Credits

 N/A